apache/hertzbeat/home/docs/introduce.md

 ## 🎡 <font color="green">Introduction</font>

-> [HertzBeat](https://github.com/dromara/hertzbeat) is an open source, real-time monitoring system with custom-monitor and agentLess.
+[HertzBeat](https://github.com/dromara/hertzbeat) is an open source, real-time monitoring system with custom monitoring, high performance and agentless capabilities.

+### Features

-> **Monitoring+Alarm+Notify** all in one.
-Support monitoring web service, database, os, middleware, cloud-native, network and more.
+* Combines **monitoring, alarm, and notification** features into one platform, and supports monitoring for web service, database, os, middleware, cloud-native, network and more.
-> Easy to use, full web-based operation, monitoring and alerting at the click of a mouse, zero learning cost.
+* Easy to use and agentless, offering full web-based operations for monitoring and alerting with just a click of a mouse, all at zero learning cost.
-> More flexible threshold rule(calculation expression), timely notification delivery by `Discord` `Slack` `Telegram` `Email` `DingDing` `WeChat` `FeiShu` `Webhook` `SMS`.

-> We make protocols such as `Http, Jmx, Ssh, Snmp, Jdbc` configurable, and you only need to configure `YML` online to collect any metrics you want.
-> Do you believe that you can immediately adapt a new monitoring type such as K8s or Docker just by configuring online?
+* Makes protocols such as `Http, Jmx, Ssh, Snmp, Jdbc` configurable, allowing you to collect any metrics by simply configuring the template `YML` file online.
+Imagine being able to quickly adapt to a new monitoring type like K8s or Docker simply by configuring online with HertzBeat.
+* High performance, supports horizontal expansion of multi-collector clusters, multi-isolated network monitoring and cloud-edge collaboration.
+* Provides flexible alarm threshold rules and timely notifications delivered via  `Discord` `Slack` `Telegram` `Email` `DingDing` `WeChat` `FeiShu` `Webhook` `SMS`.

-> `HertzBeat`'s powerful custom-define, multi-type support, easy expansion, low coupling, hope to help developers and micro teams to quickly build their own monitoring system.
+> HertzBeat's powerful customization, multi-type support, high performance, easy expansion, and low coupling, aims to help developers and teams quickly build their own monitoring system.
-> We also provide **[Monitoring SaaS Cloud](https://console.tancloud.cn)**, users no longer need to deploy a cumbersome monitoring system in order to monitor resources. **[Get started for free](https://console.tancloud.cn)**.
+> We also provide **[SaaS Monitoring Cloud](https://console.tancloud.cn)**, users no longer need to deploy a cumbersome monitoring system to monitor their resources. **[Get started online for free](https://console.tancloud.cn)**.

 ----